Subfly/subfly_website/content/apps/yaba/terms-of-service.md

 - The developer does not guarantee continuous availability
 - The developer does not guarantee data preservation
 - The developer does not guarantee error-free operation
-- The developer does not guarantee CloudKit functionality
+- The developer does not guarantee synchronization functionality

 ### 5.2 Data Loss
 - The developer is not responsible for any data loss
-- The developer is not responsible for CloudKit data loss
+- The developer is not responsible for sync data loss during transmission
 - The developer does not provide data recovery services
-- The developer does not provide CloudKit data recovery services
+- The developer does not provide sync data recovery services
-- You are responsible for implementing backup strategies
+- You are responsible for implementing backup strategies across all devices
-- You are responsible for CloudKit data backup strategies
+- You are responsible for sync data backup strategies
-- The developer is not liable for consequences of data loss
+- The developer is not liable for consequences of data loss or failed synchronization

 ### 5.3 Functionality
 - The developer does not guarantee the Service will meet your needs
 - The developer does not guarantee compatibility with all devices
 - The developer does not guarantee integration with third-party services
 - The developer does not guarantee future updates or features
-- The developer does not guarantee CloudKit synchronization
+- The developer does not guarantee server-less synchronization success
-- The developer does not guarantee CloudKit data availability
+- The developer does not guarantee data availability during synchronization

-### 5.4 CloudKit Disclaimer
+### 5.4 Server-less Synchronization Disclaimer
-- CloudKit is provided by Apple Inc. and not by the developer
+- Server-less synchronization relies on direct device-to-device communication
-- The developer is not responsible for CloudKit service availability
+- The developer is not responsible for network connectivity between your devices
-- The developer is not responsible for CloudKit data security
+- The developer is not responsible for data security during transmission
-- The developer is not responsible for CloudKit privacy compliance
+- The developer is not responsible for synchronization failures due to network issues
-- The developer does not guarantee CloudKit synchronization
+- The developer does not guarantee successful peer-to-peer communication
-- The developer does not guarantee CloudKit data preservation
+- The developer does not guarantee data integrity during transmission
-- The developer is not responsible for CloudKit service interruptions
+- The developer is not responsible for unauthorized access during data transmission

 ### 5.5 Use at Own Risk
 - You use the Service entirely at your own risk